famndox/P3-jellyRoots/README.md

 Instructions on how to use and interact with the project -
-The project begins with retrieving data from the Yelp API, which is then systematically stored in an SQL database by Kris.
+The project begins with retrieving data from the Yelp API, which is then systematically stored in an SQL database.
 Using Flask, we will access and read this stored data to dynamically generate and serve the relevant information on a webpage.
 Once the data is successfully hosted, we will leverage JavaScript and HTML, specifically using the Leaflet library, to develop interactive and visually engaging map-based visualizations.
 These visualizations will provide users with an intuitive and comprehensive overview of restaurants, hotels, and other points of interest in the Denver metropolitan area.

 At least one paragraph summarizing efforts for ethical considerations made in the project
 -